solita/solita.github.com/_posts/2021-04-23-performance-testing-with-locust.md

 You can fill in the parameters and start the load tests.

-### Stats and graphs that update in real time
+### Stats and graphs that update in real-time

-Locust provides you with a nice looking UI with stats and graphs that update in real time.
+Locust provides you with a nice-looking UI with stats and graphs that update in real-time.
 You can hit the Stop button to stop the tests.

 ![Locust UI stats](/img/locust/locust_ui_stats.png)